Preparing for the UK for exiting the European Union (EU)

 Operation Brock is the name for a package of measures aimed at helping to improve the resilience of the roads in Kent to the effects of cross-channel disruption.
 As well as the M20 contraflow it also includes Manston Airfield and the M26.

 Highways England has worked in close partnership with Kent Police, Kent County Council and the Department for Transport to ensure that each phase of Operation Brock could be deployed sequentially and scaled up or down to meet demand.

 Keep updated with the latest local travel information on Twitter:

 Eurotunnel on Twitter

-How can Kent residents and businesses start preparing?
+How can Kent residents start preparing?

-There are still a number of uncertainties around as to the outcome of Brexit negotiations, however businesses and local communities need to look at what contingency plans they may need to put in place to prepare for the UK exiting the EU.
+Local communities need to look at what contingency plans they may need to put in place to prepare for the UK exiting the EU.
 The Government is coordinating advice to businesses and has provided the following links.

 Check before your travel to ensure you can complete your journey.

 Allow extra travel time and consider alternative routes to your destination in the event of a hold up.

 If using public transport check for any changes to the service that could affect your journey.